 Lake Brown is accessible of the Lake Brown South road north east of Nungarin.
 Lake Brown is a salt lake and when full is used for water skiing.
 Eaglestone Rock is on the north shore of Lake Brown.

-Situated 11km east of town, this lake is regarded locally as a natural phenomenon.
-At certain times of the year the left side of the lake has a distinctive pink colour, whereas the right side remains blue.
+Situated 11km east of Quairading, regarded locally as a natural phenomenon.
+Divided by the Bruce Rock – Quairading Road, at certain times of the year one side of the lake has a distinctive pink colour, whereas the other side remains blue.

-Lies 26km to the north of Town on the Wyalkatchem Koorda Road.
-The lake gives its name to the cowcowing siding and covers and area of 15,000 hectares.
+Lies 26km to the north of Wyalkatchem on the Wyalkatchem Koorda Road.
+The lake gives it name to the Cowcowing siding and covers an area of 15,000 hectares.